aocb/aocb.github.io/README.md

 Welcome to my mechanical engineering portfolio!
 I'm in my third year of studies at Queen's University.
 I have a passion for automotive engineering and motorsports.

 This project is my website to showcase my personal and professional projects.
+This is my first experience with GitHub, so please inform me on how to improve my code!

 I am currently looking for work!
 Please contact me at: